Sisal Rugs Direct Frequently Asked Questions

 How will my rug ship?

-We ship rugs up to 8x10 via UPS Ground.
-Rugs larger than 8x10 will ship via Freight carrier.
-Large rugs shipped by Freight carrier are delivered to your location door only.
-If you would like Inside Delivery, extra charges will apply.
+We ship rugs up to 9' wide via UPS Ground.
+Rugs larger than 9' will ship via Freight carrier.
+Large rugs shipped by Freight carrier are delivered to the curbside.
+If you would like White Glove delivery, extra charges will apply.

 $175 Standard Service

-- Rugs will be delivered up or down one flight of stairs.
+-Rugs will be delivered up or down one flight of stairs.
+If moved more than 1 flight of stairs or elevator ride see below**

 - Rugs placed in room; unwrapped and rolled out; wrapping is removed.
 You just sit back and direct.
 Room must be ready as furniture WILL NOT be moved by delivery service.